ayreal/intro-to-javascript-notes/README.md

 class User {
   constructor(name) {
-    this.id = ++userId;
+    // increment first, then store the userId value to this.id this.id = ++userId;
     this.name = name;
     // insert in the user to the store store.users.push(this);
   }